The History and Revitalization of The Kendall Building

 At the time of purchase, both the Kendall Building and sidewalks were deteriorating after sitting vacant for many decades.
 First Companies managed the $4,000,000 renovation project for 616 Development and brought the project in on time and budget.
 Lott3Metz Architecture designed the renovation.
 Both companies are Grand Rapids firms.

 The five-story property was not on the historic register, so 616 Development was able to freely overhaul the building since the project did not hinge on any historic preservation tax credits; however, Coppess said there were a few unique features worth restoring, including some art deco ceramic tiling, many of the original window moldings, and plenty of hardware.

-First Companies gutted the inside, added more steel to give the building an added measure of structural support (the structure was already fundamentally sound), constructed an elevator shaft in the center of the building, installed new windows, new flooring, electrical, and plumbing throughout the building.
-Also, they coordinated with Consumer’s Energy and other utility companies to clear the way for a new Consumer’s underground transmission vault to service the Kendall and neighboring buildings in the building’s old, dilapidated areaway.
-First Companies also had to take care of some environmental contamination familiar with old buildings and repaired some moderate fire damage.
-Coppess speculated the cost of the work needed to rehabilitate the building probably doomed previous redevelopment plans.
+First Companies gutted the inside, added more steel to give the building further structural support (the structure was already fundamentally sound), constructed an elevator shaft in the center of the building and installed new windows, flooring, electrical, and plumbing throughout.
+First Companies also coordinated with Consumers Energy and other utility companies to clear the way for a new underground transmission vault to service the Kendall and neighboring buildings in the building’s old areaway.
+First Companies also addressed some environmental contamination typically associated with old buildings and repaired some moderate fire damage.
+Coppess speculated the cost of the work needed to rehabilitate the building likely doomed previous redevelopment plans.

 Coppess, a Lake Odessa native, decided to purchase and disassemble a barn in his hometown and repurpose the timbers in the new offices; the look is symbiotic with the feel of an old building.
 The team was also able to preserve the historic terrazzo floor and glass tile in the main entrance, as well as the historic stairway throughout the building.